Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Selecting and purchasing a kiln can be a daunting task.
 Buying a kiln online can be even more so because you can't actually touch the kiln and see it firsthand until it arrives.
 To help alleviate fears and worries about ending up with the wrong thing, we have come up with a step by step process to assist you in selecting the perfect kiln for you needs.
 Of course, if you have further questions or concerns or need additional advice, please email us and we will be happy to help.

 Step 1: Choose Electric or Gas.

 Electric kilns are much easier to fire, are often preferred for bisque firings, and are more common in homes due to the difficulty of getting permits to fire gas kilns.
 Gas has traditionally been used for Raku firing, although Olympic now has electric Raku kilns that work great.
 In general, brighter colors are obtained with electric kilns (due to their oxidation environment) and more earthy, muted colors are obtained in gas kilns (due to reduction, or lack of oxygen in the air caused by the fire burning the oxygen away).
-All gas kilns can be operated with propane or natural gas.
+All gas kilns can be operated with natural gas or propane.
 The vast majority of kilns sold are electric.
 Glass is almost always done with electric kilns.